tiger1deF/proteinTools/docs/source/index.rst

 Start by creating a protein class with the desired ChEMBL, PDB, Uniprot, or HGNC/Genecard identifier (including species if not human), and use the .download method (with an optional destination directory argument) to download the PDB structural file or Alphafold representation, which generates the residues, chains, atoms, and ligands if applicable, all with their own attributes and easily accessible from the protein class.::

-        from proteinTools import proteins as p
+        from proteinTools import PT as p

         protein = p.Protein('1H4K')
         print(protein.Uniprot)